PAryal1/final_project_fullstack/README.md

 # Task Manager

 ## Description

-Task Manager is a web-based application that allows users to manage their daily tasks.
+Task Manager is a fullstack web application that allows users to manage their daily tasks.
 Users can sign up, log in, add tasks, update their status, archive tasks, and delete them.
 The application is built using Express.js for the backend and NeDB for data storage.

 ## Features

 - User authentication (Signup/Login) with JWT.
 - Add, view, update, archive, and delete tasks.
 - Saved in local storage using NeDB.
 - Responsive and user-friendly interface.

 ## File Structure

 ```file
 final_project/
 ├── .gitignore               # Files and directories to ignore in Git